 While some may deal with loss in healthy ways, others don’t.
-People affected by life-changing events such as the death of a loved one may turn to drink wine to cope with death.
+A licensed professional at BetterHelp believes that people affected by life-changing events such as the death of a loved one may turn to drink wine to cope with death.
 To them, death may feel like the end of their connection and relationship.
 This loss causes a sense of deep grief, especially when you lose someone profoundly important to you.

 It can be even more devastating to lose someone with whom you shared a rocky relationship.
 After their death, tying up loose ends becomes impossible.
 Not only are you left with loss and grief but also regrets of how you could have made things better.

 Alcohol And Its Connection To Loss and Grief

 Wine is an alcoholic drink, and alcohol is a depressant.
 It slows down the brain and central nervous system, making it harder for an individual to process emotions.
 It alters your mood, behavior, and cognitive functioning.
 It ruins your overall health in a lot of ways.

 The alcohol in wine binds to gamma-aminobutyric acid (GABA) receptors.
 High levels of GABA produce relaxation and sedation.
 Alcohol also signals the brain to release dopamine, a neurotransmitter that influences feelings of pleasure and reward.
 It’s not a surprise why many people use wine to deal with grief and loss.
 These changes inside the body caused by alcohol causes people to seek more wine and other alcoholic beverages to increase positive feelings and forget the pain.